Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 2=Lua FNX320_SYNC
 ```
 Assuming your FSUIPC Profile is named "FNX320"!
 Replace that with the correct Name.
 If already using Auto-Scripts, change the Numbers accordingly (these Scripts don't need to be run first).<br/>
-If you don't have a FSUIPC Profile for the Fenix, start them as "Global" Scripts:
+If you don't have a FSUIPC Profile for the Fenix, start them all "Global" Scripts:
 ```
 [Auto]
+1=Lua GSX_AUTO
-1=Lua FNX320_AUTO
+2=Lua FNX320_AUTO
-2=Lua FNX320_SYNC
+3=Lua FNX320_SYNC
 ```

 # Configuration
 The Sync-Script synchronizes the FD-Buttons for both Captain and FO.
-If you don't want that, comment out (--) Line 4 (the call for the Function FNX_SYNC_FD)
+If you don't want that, comment out (--) Line 16 (the call for the Function FNX_SYNC_FD)

 ## Profiles
 The View Buttons use the vJoy Device Driver and Custom Cameras.
 You have to install the vJoy Device Driver (and configure a Joystick), map the vJoy's Buttons to the "Load Custom Camera" Bindings and Save/Create your Custom Cameras for the respective Button.
 If you want to use these!
 When you don't want to use the View-Buttons you don't need the vJoy Driver installed.
 You could also build something similar with the Default StreamDeck "HotKey" Action (under System) - but this requires MSFS to have Input-Focus (the vJoy-Driver Buttons work regardless of which Application has Input-Focus - like your normal Joystick Buttons)<br/>